mjdamgaard/Notes/Quantum programming languages/README.md

 I might have come up with a good name for this high-level quantum programming language now.

-I think I will call it Hiq.
+I think I will call it: Hiq.

 Here, **Hi** stands for high-level and **q** stands for quantum (programming language).